 A failed examination may be repeated one time.
-At least two months must elapse before the second examination may take place.
+The date and time of the second examination will be determined by the committee chair in consultation with other committee members and the student.
 Failure to pass a second examination results in termination of graduate study and dismissal from the program.
 Students who are dismissed from the program due to a failed comprehensive examination are ineligible to reapply.